 Something about the personality of Jesus caused a total change in Levi's life.
 That personality has the same life-changing power among us today.
 The most unlikely things can happen to us if we open ourselves to the Lord's presence and word.
 Our relationship with Jesus can be a truly transforming experience, moving us towards a more generous way of life.

-In king Saul we see the most likely candidate called as a leader, and in Matthew the least likely candidate.
+Saul was the most likely candidate to become king, and Matthew the least likely candidate to become an apostle.
 Saul was a tall young man, standing head and shoulders above his people, royal in stature.
 By contrast Matthew, a tax collector under the hated Roman occupiers, was an outcast, barred from synagogue and Temple.
 He should have had no contact, even at table, with law-abiding fellow-Jews.
 It is not that Jesus chooses only the riff-raff to become apostles, but rather that He whose word penetrates between soul and spirit, sees the value and potential in people whom others too quickly discard.
 Others may see in the tax-man Matthew only a half-pagan, friendly with the foreign oppressors, but Jesus recognizes him as a man of compassionate heart, optimistic and kind to others.
-He was also aware of Matthew’s faults, and in explaining his choice to the grumbling Pharisees, said, “I have come to call sinners, not the self-righteous.”
+He was also aware of Matthew's faults, and in explaining his choice to the grumbling Pharisees, said, "I have come to call sinners, not the self-righteous."